|1||Swarthmore College||Swarthmore, Pennsylvania|

 2. Deep Springs College (Deep Springs, California)

-Admissions officers at the nation’s best colleges hold Deep Springs in very high esteem.
+Admissions officers at the nation's best colleges hold Deep Springs in very high esteem.
 Most graduates go on to complete their four-year degree at the most esteemed institutions in the world.
-Many of its students have preferred to attend Deep Springs right out of high school rather than attend some of the most prestigious colleges in the U.S.
+Many of its students have preferred to attend Deep Springs right out of high school rather than attend some of the most prestigious colleges, including all ivy league schools.

 Deep Springs' foundations are academics, labor, and self-governance, for the purpose of preparing students for service to humanity.
 The labor program is run by the students.
 Students also retain primary authority in making decisions pertaining to admissions, curriculum, and the hiring of faculty members.